alexfigliolia/react-lazy/README.md

 # React Lazy
-Lazy components that dynamically load on mount.
+Lazy components that support preloading and dynamically load on mount.

 ## Installation
 ```bash